pove/linkame.app/README.md

 Download and install Visual Studio Community and Xamarin Platform from [Xamarin download page](https://www.xamarin.com/download).

 ## Setup
-You only need to set the Rest service URL.
+You only need to set the Rest service URL of your [linkame api](https://github.com/pove/linkame/tree/master/api).
 Open `linkame/RestService.cs` and change the next code with your own:

 ```c#
 ...